 CableLabs is a non-profit research and development consortium that is dedicated to creating innovative ideas that significantly impact our cable operator members' business.
 CableLabs also serves to define interoperable solutions among our members and their technology vendors in order to drive scale, reduce costs, and create competition in the supply chain.
 CableLabs membership is comprised of the major cable operators worldwide.

-NCTA - The Internet & Television Association, is the principal trade association for the U.S. cable industry, representing cable operators that deliver advanced digital services to consumers and businesses throughout urban and rural America, and more than 200 cable program networks that produce TV's most creative and popular shows.
-The U.S. cable industry is the largest provider of high-speed Internet access, serving more than 59 million customers, after investing $245 billion since 1996 to build robust fiber optic networks that reach 93 percent of American homes.
-The cable industry supports 2.7 million American jobs and there are at least 300 cable employees in every congressional district.
+NCTA - The Internet & Television Association, is the principal trade association for the U.S. cable industry, representing cable operators that deliver advanced digital services to consumers and businesses throughout urban and rural America, and more than 200 cable program networks that produce TV’s most creative and popular shows.
+The U.S. cable industry is the largest provider of high-speed internet access, serving more than 82 million customers, after investing $310 billion over the last two decades to build robust broadband networks that reach 90 percent of American homes.
+The cable industry supports 2.9 million American jobs and there are at least 300 cable employees in every congressional district.

 More Information & News